brown-dash/Dash-Documentation/markdown/environment.md

 ## Welcome to Dash!

 <div class="video">
-<iframe src="https://drive.google.com/file/d/1hzoaU-VZBnIk1y4aOYQkbuCobunOCMd6/preview" width="640" height="400" allow="autoplay"></iframe>
+<iframe src="https://drive.google.com/file/d/1hzoaU-VZBnIk1y4aOYQkbuCobunOCMd6/preview" width="640" height="400" allow="autoplay" allowfullscreen="allowfullscreen"></iframe>
 </div>

 When a user first opens Dash, the first view is an empty pannable freeform canvas, one of many views that dash supports.
 The freeform view is a pannable and zoomable freeform unbounded 2D canvas where the majority of dash's workflow takes place.
 It is surround by toolbars and panels which we will go over below.